César Luis González: Death and legacy

 On November 22, 1943, 2nd Lt.
 González's plane crashed during training off the end of the runway at Castelvetrano.
 Capt.
 Ott and the Crew Chief perished along with González.
 González was survived by his parents (both now deceased), his brothers Felix Augusto and Hernan González (both now deceased) and his sisters Luz Virginia and Nilda González.
 González was posthumously promoted to First Lieutenant and on March 18, 1949, his body was interred with full military honors in the Puerto Rico National Cemetery, Section: A; Row: 0, Site: 175; in Bayamón, Puerto Rico.

 González's name is listed on the "Roll of Honor" of the 314th Troop Carrier Group World War II; 32nd, 50th, 61st, and 62nd Squadrons.
 His name is also inscribed on Panel 5; Line 12 in Puerto Rico's "Monumento de la Recordacion", a monument dedicated to the Puerto Ricans who have fallen in combat, which is located in front of the Capital Building in San Juan, Puerto Rico.
 Both his hometown and the Capital of Puerto Rico, San Juan, honored his memory by naming a street after him.
 Adjuntas named the street "Calle Cesar González" and San Juan "Teniente Cesar González's Ave."

+In 2020 César Luis González was posthumously inducted to the Puerto Rico Veterans Hall of Fame.